openfisca/openfisca-core/.conda/README.md

 We use two systems to publish to conda:
-- A fully automatic in Open-Fisca-Core CI that publish to an "openfisca" channel.
+- A fully automatic in OpenFisca-Core CI that publishes to an `openfisca` channel.
 See below for more information.
-- A more complex in Conda-Forge CI, that publish to Conda-Forge.
-See https://www.youtube.com/watch?v=N2XwK9BkJpA for an introduction to Conda-Forge, and https://github.com/openfisca/openfisca-core-feedstock for the project use for Conda-Forge.
+- A more complex in Conda-Forge CI, that publishes to [Conda-Forge](https://conda-forge.org).
+See this [YouTube video](https://www.youtube.com/watch?v=N2XwK9BkJpA) as an introduction to Conda-Forge, and [openfisca-core-feedstock repository](https://github.com/openfisca/openfisca-core-feedstock) for the project publishing process on Conda-Forge.

 We use both as with conda-forge our users get an easiest way to install and use openfisca-core : conda-forge is the default channels in Anaconda and it allow publishing packages that depend on openfisca-core to conda-forge.